Frequently Asked Questions

 What happens If you are selected for interview:

-You will need to bring to interview original certificates of all qualifications, and proof of identity
+You’ll need to bring interview original certificates of all qualifications and proof of identity as part of our Safeguarding processes.

 What happens if you are successful at the partnership interviews?